gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 Order one box of pepperoni pizza.
 Get me one pepperoni pizza.
 Call for one box of pepperoni pizza.
-I wanna one pepperoni pizza.
+I want one pepperoni pizza.
 ```

 If Clova learns with the above sample utterances where the value `"pepperoni"` and `"one"` is included in the user utterance, the possibility for the utterance to be recognized as the `OrderPizza` intent becomes very high.
 For example, this means that an utterance that intends to check the menu, such as "How much is one pepperoni pizza?" is likely to be processed as a request to order pizza.

-Therefore, writing the sample utterances in the following format is recommended:
+To avoid this, writing the sample utterances in the following format is recommended:

 ```
 Order two boxes of pepperoni pizza.